sunnywalker/jquery.sunslide/README.md

     <script src="/path/to/jquery.sunslide.min.js"></script>
     <script>
     !(function ($) {
-        // these options are the default options for the plugin
+        // These options are the default options for the plugin.
-        // and are only included for reference var options = {
+        // They are only included for reference. var options = {
             auto: true,
             captions: true,